TheVDIGuys/Windows_10_VDI_Optimize/README.md

  1. LGPO.EXE (available at https://www.microsoft.com/en-us/download/details.aspx?id=55319) stored in the 'LGPO' folder.
  2. Download and expand the entire repository to your target machine.

 **NOTE:** This script now takes just a few minutes to complete on the reference (gold) device.
 The total runtime will be presented at the end, in the status output messages.
-A prompt to reboot will appear when the script has comoletely finished running.
+A prompt to reboot will appear when the script has completely finished running.
 Wait for this prompt to confirm the script has successfully completed.
 Also, the "-verbose" parameter in PowerShell directs the script to provide descriptive output as the script is running.

  ## Full Instructions (for Windows 10 2004, OR Windows 10 1909)